Matthew-Kwan/Ocean_app/README.md

 5. After the install finishes, run `npm start`.
 6. Use the login credentials below to log in to the platform.

+## Installed Third-Party Packages
+In case `npm install` did not install all the packages, here are all our third-party dependencies.

+- Material UI
+- react-router-dom
+- sass

 ## Application Usage Notes
 Please do **not refresh** the page while using the application.
 State management has not been implemented yet and this will break the application.
 Please refer to “Limitations of Phase 1” for more details.